1990 Guangzhou Baiyun airport collisions: Investigation and aftermath

 At 2:10 p.m. on the day of the crash, then-Premier Li Peng flew from Beijing to Guangzhou to assess the situation, inspect the scene, and visit injured passengers at the hospital.
 A post-crash investigation team was quickly formed by the central government, and a local task force was also established to handle the aftermath, led by Chen Kaizhi.

 The remains of Captain Cen Longyu and the hijacker, Jiang Xiaofeng, were found in the cockpit wreckage.
 Although Jiang had claimed to be carrying explosives during the hijacking, an autopsy later confirmed that he had no such materials on his body.

 According to a report by The New York Times, Chinese authorities had tried to deceive the hijacker into believing that the aircraft had been diverted to an international airport, while actually instructing the pilot to land at Baiyun Airport instead of flying to Taiwan as demanded.

 On October 10, officials released the preliminary investigation results.
 Authorities acknowledged procedural failures in handling the hijacking and announced that several lower-level employees at the airport and involved airlines would be dismissed.
-However, the report did not explain why the captain failed to comply with the hijacker's demand to fly to Taiwan, nor why no evacuation was carried out for passengers aboard nearby aircraft during the 40 minutes of circling before the crash.
+However, the report did not explain why no evacuation was carried out for passengers aboard nearby aircraft during the 40 minutes of circling before the crash.